 Serving suggestions

-These beet patties can be served as a snack or side dish, either hot or cold.
-They are delicious on their own but you could also serve them with plain yogurt or ranch dip, avocado pesto sauce, a drizzle of lemon juice or freshly chopped chives.
-For a light meal idea serve alongside crispy salad, steamed vegetables, coleslaw or sauerkraut salad.
+These beet and potato cakes can be served as a snack, either hot or cold.
+They are delicious on their own but you could also serve them with plain yogurt, ranch dip, vegan caesar salad dip or dill pickles.

 - Cauliflower Cheese Patties